 Karlich Counseling, LLC.

-I offer Telehealth for TExas, IDAHO, UTAH, AND Montana residents.
-I do not offer in person sessions at this time
+I offer Telehealth therapy for TExas, FloRIDA, IDAHO, UTAH, AND Montana residents.
+I offer lens neurofeedback appointments on fridays at 309 Wisconsin Ave, Whitefish, MT.

 (406) 637-6395 ~ karlichcounseling@gmail.com